How to Make Beautiful Royal Icing Roses

 - It could be because my royal icing is really, really thick.
 If that’s the case, add a very, very tiny amount of water so the petals will be smooth.

-Personally, I love the roses with the torn petals mixed with the smooth petals because it looks like real life.
+Personally, I love the roses with the torn petals mixed with the smooth petals because they look like real life.
 Not every beautiful flower is perfect, but you know what?
 It’s the imperfections that make us who we are just like the beautiful royal icing roses.

 So hang on as we battle the coronavirus and build our supply of royal icing transfers.
 When things get back to normal, we may have a few jagged edges and that’s okay because we are all beautiful.